Timelash (UFO): Production

-Filming halted for two days when Ed Bishop injured his ankle on set.
+Due to the nature of the plot, the supporting cast spent a large part of the shoot completely motionless.
+Filming was halted for two days after Ed Bishop injured his ankle on set.
+Glass-mounted matte paintings were used to create some of the frozen-in-time effects, such as unmoving puffs of tobacco smoke.

+The outdoor action sequences were filmed on the Pinewood Studios backlot (representing the backlot of the fictional Harlington-Straker Film Studios) and included props made for other Pinewood productions.
+The mini-cars were supplied by a company called Overton, Challis Associates.

 Reception

-Review website AnorakZone.com ranks this episode the best of the series, believing it to be very similar in story – but superior in execution – to The Outer Limits episode "The Premonition".
-It comments that although Turner is "just a ranting maniac", his lack of characterisation "scarcely matters ... the plot is what drives this one", also praising the "drama" of the suspended-time premise and the episode's use of flashback.
+Review website AnorakZone.com ranked "Timelash" the best episode of the series, finding it very similar in story – but superior in execution – to "The Premonition", an episode of The Outer Limits.
+The website commented that although Turner is basically "a ranting maniac", the lack of characterisation "scarcely matters [...] the plot is what drives this one", also praising the "drama" of the suspended-time premise and the episode's use of flashback.
+Starlog magazine noted the episode's "incredibly tense" climax.

+According to TV Zone magazine, "this was by no means an ordinary episode, even for a series which has few episodes one could classify as 'ordinary' [...]
+In terms of its concentration on three characters for the most part, and its surreal and pseudoscientific plot, this episode was somewhat unusual."
+The magazine noted the episode's gun violence, stating that it features "probably the greatest use of gunfire in any UFO episode".
+It also commented that the opening sequence, in which Straker is found to be under the influence of an unknown drug (later identified as a stimulant), led some viewers to believe that the rest of the episode is a psychedelic trip experienced by Straker.
+It disagreed with this interpretation, pointing out clues which indicate that the events were real.

 According to John Kenneth Muir, the episode is one of the series' best because it "operates on three levels of artistry": its "brilliant high concept" of SHADO being frozen in time; the platform given to for Bishop's "iron-willed character"; and the "self-reflexive" decision to set most of the action on a film studio backlot, which reminds viewers of the "essential artificiality and sleight-of-hand regularly deployed by films and television.
 A magical moment occurs, in other words, in a location devoted to creating magical illusions on a daily basis."
-Muir also praises Colonel Lake's characterisation and notes that the episode's depiction of stimulant use prompted some ITV franchises to omit Timelash from their first runs of UFO.
+Muir also praised Colonel Lake's characterisation and noted that the episode's depiction of stimulant use prompted some ITV franchises to omit Timelash from their first runs of UFO.